Explore Collections Explore The Collections

 Hand

-(5) Soane (6) Soane and Soane office
+Soane and Soane office

 Watermark

-(6) J Whatman 1801
+J Whatman 1801

 Notes

-Drawings 5 and 6 show a design for re-arranging the offices in the new extension and the south-west wing.
+This drawing and SM 9/4/39 show a design for re-arranging the offices in the new extension and the south-west wing.
 The drawings show the first phase of the north-west extension as built but with the rooms allocated to different uses.
 Robert Taylor's Court and Committee Rooms (1780-88) are shown as offices for higher bank notes and the Accountant's Office (known later as the £5 Note Office) is converted to a Committee Room.
 The existing directors' offices and waiting rooms are rebuilt to form one long corridor extending west from the Bullion Court.
 The re-arrangement of the Bank as shown moves the directors' offices (which includes the Governor's Room, the Deputy Governor's Room, the Court and Committee Rooms and the waiting rooms) to the more secluded north-west wing while gathering the more public clerks' offices (including the Drawing Office, the Discount Office, the Chancery Office and the bank note offices) closer to the Bank's main entrance.

-The inscription on drawing 6 suggests including a stair beside the Court Room, leading to the deposit vaults below and the Inspector's Office overhead.
+The inscription on this drawing suggests including a stair beside the Court Room, leading to the deposit vaults below and the Inspector's Office overhead.
 This stair was requested by the directors on June 12th 1806.

 Literature

-D. Abramson, Building the Bank of England, 2005, p.162.
+D. Abramson, Building the Bank of England, 2005, p.162

 Level